Practical algorithms for Hierarchical overlap graphs: Proposed Algorithm

 \subsection{Marking all overlaps $ov(p_i,*)$ for a string $p_i$}

-Recall that the suffix path of $p_i$ visits all the overlaps of $p_i$ in decreasing order of depth.
-Further, an internal node $x$ on this path can be overlap of $(p_i,p_j)$ only if $p_j$ is a descendant of $x$ (as $x$ is a prefix of its descendants).
+Recall that the suffix path of $p_i$ visits all the overlaps of $p_i$ in decreasing order of depth (moving closer to the root).
+Further, an internal node $x$ on this path can be an overlap of $(p_i,p_j)$ only if $p_j$ is a descendant of $x$ (as $x$ is a prefix of its descendants).
 Hence, for all the internal nodes which are overlaps for $(p_i,p_j)$, the node visited first would be $ov(p_i,p_j)$.
 Given the above properties, we propose the following simple process by colouring the leaves from \textit{white} to \textit{black} as follows.